Niv20/string-c-library/README.md

 ## 9. Mathematical Functions

-### `list_min` / `list_max`
+### `min_by` / `max_by`

 `void* min_by(const LinkedList* list, int (*compare)(const void *a, const void *b));` `void* max_by(const LinkedList* list, int (*compare)(const void *a, const void *b));`

 These functions find the minimum or maximum element in the list, respectively.
-They require a compare function to be set to determine the ordering.
+They require a compare function to determine the ordering.

 **Receives:**

 - `list`: The list to search in.
+- `compare`: A function that compares two elements and returns a negative, zero, or positive value.

 **Returns:**